 The journal aims for intellectually engaging, non-academic style of writing, while maintaining full academic rigour and thoroughness.
 It aims to address a broad cross-disciplinary as well as non-academic readership.
 The text of the article should, therefore, use as few discipline-specific/technical terms as possible, and provide full explanations for a non-specialist reader if such terms are used.
 The intent is not to limit complexity of ideas but to provide intellectually challenging content in terms that can engage a broad section of the literate public.

 The journal aims for wide-ranging analysis and critical inquiry.
 We are interested in sharp reasoning, informed arguments, fresh perspectives, and a light touch, preferring rational doubt and dissent over statements of belief or tenets of any one discipline.

 3. Copyright and publishing agreement

 Once an article is accepted for publication, a one-time honorarium for it will be paid within 30 days of the final acceptance for publication.
 [See Annexure-1 for details.]
 The honorarium is limited to £200 (GBP two hundred only) for one article, irrespective of the number of authors/co-authors.
 This payment will not take into account exchange rates, transfer rates, bank charges, or currency fluctuations.
-Payment is not based on length of article, or any other factors, but is a lump-sum honorarium for the work in good faith, and in appreciation of the efforts of the author/s.
-Payment is made directly to the author’s account.
+Payment is not based on length of articles, or any other factors, but is a lump-sum honorarium in good faith, in appreciation of the authors’ work.
+Payment is made directly to the authors’ account.
 Two copies of the relevant journal issue are also sent gratis to authors.